CrispHummus/CiphersSwift/README.md

 * `func Decrypt.rot13(str: String) -> String`
 * `func Decrypt.base64(str: String) -> String`

+#### MORSE FORMAT:
+* Every letter is split with a " "
+* Every word is split with a " / "
+*If an unknown character is used, it will return a "?" in place of the character

 ## Example
 ```
 let str: String = Encrypt.ROT1(str: "Hello, World!")